-Mark is founder and director of MoP (Month of Photography) in Denver, Colorado, where he coordinates over 180 regional galleries, museums and art spaces biannually to celebrate photography.
-In addition to curating extensively for MoP projects, Mark regularly curates exhibitions at MoP’s host venue RedLine, where he is currently a resource artist.
+Mark is founder of MoP (Month of Photography) in Denver, Colorado, where he coordinated over 180 regional galleries, museums and art spaces biannually to celebrate photography.
+In addition to curating extensively for MoP projects, Mark regularly curates exhibitions at RedLine.
 Mark is also an internationally-recognized photographer in his own right.
 In 1991, he co-founded the Museum of Contemporary Art / Denver and opened his own gallery space, Gallery Sink.
 He is a regular portfolio reviewer for the Houston FotoFest Meeting Place, SPE, and Photolucida.
 He is always looking for unique talent for his many ongoing curatorial exhibitions, projects and collection placements, and regularly places the artists he reviews with various gallery and museum exhibitions.

 Stewart Tucker Lundy is a consultant based out of Denver, at Stewart T Lundy and Associates, LLC.
 Stewart, a native of Maryland, has lived in Colorado since 1995, holding positions over the years that have focused on systems advocacy, continuing such work on various Mayor-appointed boards and commissions in the City.
 A quadriplegic since 1982, (diving accident) Stewart has lived his life following in the footsteps of his namesake, one of the first Black principals in Miami, Frances Stewart Tucker; focusing on leadership, making a difference, and highlighting the fact that persons with disabilities (#PWD) are important assets in society.